technomancy/circleci.el/Readme.md

-# CircleCI for Emacs
+# CircleCI client for Emacs

-Gives you a buffer with a list build steps for any given build when you run `M-x circleci`.
-Press enter on a step to expand.
-Use `C-u M-x circleci` to have it prompt for a specific project and branch instead of infering from your `.git` directory.
+Running `M-x circleci` gives you a buffer with a list builds steps for any given project.
+Press enter on a build to see steps, or press `g` to refresh.
+Use `C-u M-x circleci` to have it prompt for a specific project and branch instead of infering from your `.git` directory. `M-x circleci-latest` takes you directly to the latest build for a project.

 It will prompt you for a CircleCI token and can save that token in `~/.authinfo.gpg` if you have your GPG key set up properly.